windmaple/autofinetune/program.md

 ```

 ## What you CAN change:
 The `run.py` file is the only file you can touch.
-Feel free to experiment with hyperparameters, training loop, random see, initialization method, batch size, context length or anything you see fit.
+Feel free to experiment with hyperparameters, training loop, random seed, initialization method, batch size, context length or anything you see fit.
 Even though `run.py` file uses Adam, which is very popular, you should still experiment with other optimizers built in Optax, such as Muon.

 ## What you CANNOT change:
 MODEL_ID

 DATASET_ID

 NUM_EPOCHS

-You also CANNOT modify the FunctionGemma model architecture.
+FunctionGemma model architecture